Passengers arriving from South Korea to be quarantined

 By Indika Sri Aravinda

-Passengers arriving from South Korea are likely to be quarantined after arriving in Sri Lanka as the coronavirus has begun to spread in South Korea.
+Passengers arriving in Sri Lanka from South Korea are to be quarantined as the coronavirus has begun to spread in South Korea.

 Chief Epidemiologist at the Ministry of Health Dr Sudhath Samaraweera told the Colombo Gazette that a discussion was held today (Saturday) on the matter.